Mather classes of Schubert varieties via small resolutions: Kazhdan-Lusztig classes of Schubert varieties

 \section{Kazhdan-Lusztig classes of Schubert varieties}

-The characteristic cycle of $\mathcal{IC}$-sheaf over Schubert varieties in the Lagrangian Grassmannians may not be irreducible in contrast to Schubert varieties in the even orthogonal Grassmannians.
-This prevents us from directly handling the Chern-Mather class of a Schubert variety in Grassmannians of type C. Instead, we establish Kazhdan-Lusztig classes of Schubert varieties in the Lagrangian Grassmannian on account of Theorem \ref{thm:KL} in this section.
-We also discuss Kazhdan-Lusztig class and the Mather class of Schubert varieties in the odd orthogonal Grassmannians later this section.
+The characteristic cycle of $\mathcal{IC}$-sheaves over Schubert varieties in the Lagrangian Grassmannians may not be irreducible in contrast to Schubert varieties in the even orthogonal Grassmannians.
+This prevents us from directly handling the Chern-Mather classes of Schubert varieties in Grassmannians of type C. Instead, we establish Kazhdan-Lusztig classes of Schubert varieties in the Lagrangian Grassmannians on account of Theorem \ref{thm:KL} in this section.
+We also discuss Kazhdan-Lusztig classes and the Mather classes of Schubert varieties in the odd orthogonal Grassmannians later this section.